 Procedures for Completion of Division I

-At the end of the second semester of enrollment, first-year students are responsible for preparing a Division I portfolio that contains completed course evaluations, representative samples of work, a retrospective that reflects on their studies in Division I, the CEL-1 reflections on Community Education and Activities, and an exploratory statement about the student's goals for Division II.
+At the end of the second semester of enrollment, first-year students are responsible for preparing a Division I portfolio that contains representative samples of work, a retrospective essay that reflects on their studies in Division I and their CEL-1.
 Students meet with their advisor to review and discuss their academic progress and Division I portfolio.

 Passing Division I

-After completing all the necessary courses as well as fulfilling the CEL-1, students prepare to pass Division I at the end of their second semester by: 1) writing a retrospective essay that describes their intellectual development during Division I, and 2) developing a portfolio of selected Division I work.
+After completing all the necessary courses as well as fulfilling CEL-1, students prepare to pass Division I at the end of their second semester by: 1) writing a retrospective essay that describes their intellectual development during Division I, and 2) developing a portfolio of selected Division I work.
+In the retrospective essay, students must reflect on their own racial identity and positionality within local and global contexts.
+This reflective writing should be drawn from their coursework, independent and project work and CEL-1, particularly the two Engage Conferences and community education events.
 This final work is coordinated with and approved by the students’ academic advisor.
 Students who do not satisfy all Division I requirements on the basis of their first two semesters' work should consult with their advisor to address the need for further study to ensure the satisfactory completion of Division I. Students must complete Division I before filing Division II.

 For Transfer Students

 When transfer students complete all the Division I course requirements, they should notify Central Records in order to record a Division I pass.
 Transfer students do not need to write a Division I self-evaluation or submit a Division I portfolio, and they will not receive a Division I evaluation.
 Transfer students should refer to the transfer policy section.

 First-Year Students with AP, IB, or Prior College Work

 Students who have completed fewer than 15 semester or 23 quarter credits of college work will be considered first-year entrants and must meet all requirements of the Division I curriculum.